VanOvermeire/sam-template-creator/README.md

 ## Requirements

+- python 3.5 or higher
-- python 3 and pip
+- pip
 - a project directory to scan

 *Currently only Python projects are supported.
 Go is in progress, Node and Java are planned.*